cbfrance/christopherbfrance.com/source/2008-03-21-the-future-of-money.html.markdown

 But.
 As usual.
 I'm griping.

 <blockquote>Imagine a world without access to banks and the services they provide - baseline services such as credit, money transfers, savings.
-For many of the worldâ€™s poor this is the everyday reality and it's a space where in part due to the spread of mobile telephony there are disruptions and innovations.<span class="attribution">- <a href="http://futureperfect.com">Jan Chipchase</a></span></blockquote>
+For many of the world's poor this is the everyday reality and it's a space where in part due to the spread of mobile telephony there are disruptions and innovations.<span class="attribution">- <a href="http://futureperfect.com">Jan Chipchase</a></span></blockquote>

 So, ok, reality check.
-When it comes down to it: A) Thank Allah I've got enough to live on and B) Thank Jesus that I have some sort of infrastructure to deal with it in the first place. <strong>As in -- literally -- I'm thankful that I have a bank, and receipts and all that crufty stuff that makes it all actually work.</strong>
+When it comes down to it: A) Thank Allah I've got enough to live on and B) Thank Jesus that I have some sort of infrastructure to deal with it in the first place. <strong>As in &mdash; literally &mdash; I'm thankful that I have a bank, and receipts and all that crufty stuff that makes it all actually work.</strong>

 Because a hell of a lot of people don't.